burritosoftware/hw3_pythonflask/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
-5. If you would like to not use the starter database, which has example recipes and an example account, delete it.
+5. If you would like to not use the starter database, which has example recipes and example accounts, delete it.
 ```bash
 rm app/app.db
 ```